yucelyilmaz/Shutterstock.com

 Annex B – Implementation guidance for AI controls,

-Annex C – Potential AI-related organizational objectives and risk sources,
+Annex C – Potential AI-related organisational objectives and risk sources,

 Annex D – Use of the AI management system across domains or sectors and Integration with other management system standards.